adfolks/opsbrew-sources/Kubernetes/README.md

-# Monitor your entire Kubernetes cluster with Ops_brew
+# Pull logs from your Kubernetes cluster with Ops_brew

 We are using filebeat to run as Daemonset in your K8s cluster.